MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-resource-organization.md

 ## Design considerations

-The following sections list things you should consider when planning your organization's AVD structure.
+The following sections list things you should consider when planning your organization's Azure Virtual Desktop structure.

 ### Number of virtual machines